Yakuza 5: Development

 The game had double the development time of previous games in the series, which generally had a one-year development cycle.
 The game was developed as something akin to being a reboot of the series, and dubbed as a "New Yakuza" by developers with the goal of having one of the greatest scripts and scenarios in the series' history.
 In addition, the game was developed on an all new game engine.
 The game was seen as a fresh start for developers, who treated Yakuza: Dead Souls as the end for everything developed for the series up to that point.
-On December 5, 2014, Sega announced Yakuza 5 would be released worldwide in December 8, 2015 as a digital download via the PlayStation Network.
+On December 5, 2014, Sega announced Yakuza 5 would be released worldwide on December 8, 2015, as a digital download via the PlayStation Network.

-A remaster with improved resolution and frame rate was released for the PlayStation 4 on June 20, 2019 in Japan.
-The remaster was released in English on February 11, 2020 as part of The Yakuza Remastered Collection, alongside remasters of Yakuza 3 and Yakuza 4, with a re-translated English script, restored content from the Japanese version, and a togglable option between Japanese kanji and romaji lyrics and English translated lyrics for the karaoke tracks.
+A remaster with improved resolution and frame rate was released for the PlayStation 4 on June 20, 2019, in Japan.
+The remaster was released in English on February 11, 2020, as part of The Yakuza Remastered Collection, alongside remasters of Yakuza 3 and Yakuza 4, with a re-translated English script, restored content from the Japanese version, and a togglable option between Japanese kanji and romaji lyrics and English translated lyrics for the karaoke tracks.